giahenville/3D-Laptop/README.md

 - A **floating animation** and **drag interaction** for an immersive experience.
 - An added **starry sky** effect made with a custom particles component.
 - Stylized 3D **text** that displays my name within the scene.
-- Responsive lighting and a cinematic city-themed environment backdrop.

 ## Code Overview